What is Career Planning?

 Career planning is the strategic, step-by-step process through which individuals:

-• Explore career options aligned with those self-insights.
+- Explore career options that align with your self-insights.

 Rather than relying on luck or chance encounters, career planning empowers individuals to take control of their futures, aligning personal talents with market opportunities and ensuring continuous growth.
 It encompasses every major career decision—what to study, which job roles to pursue, when to switch industries, or how to prepare for leadership positions.